Some of Our Favorite Data Visualizations for Tourism

 How Are Future Bookings Trending?

 It’s possible to visualize the state of this year’s bookings vs. last year’s.
-In this example, we’re looking at guest count from bookings created in January – May, and we can see that not only was May a good month, but also we’re trending ahead for most of the upcoming months as well.
+In this example, we’re looking at guest count from bookings created in January – May, and we can see that not only was May a good month, but we’re also trending ahead for most of the upcoming months as well.
 You could look at revenue in addition to guest count, and if you offer multiple experiences, you could filter by experience.

 Data Visuals - How Are Future Bookings Trending?